FORWARD TOGETHER - A TIME TO REBUILD

 We are very pleased that the Province of Alberta accepted our proposal for the restoration of the Church, as well as an Interpretive Walk.
 Work is now underway to see the Church restoration complete during the summer of 2020, with the Interpretive Walk to follow.

 Events this summer celebrated the culmination of two years of work focusing on the restoration of the historical Church building and the relationship between the McDougalls and the Stoney Nakoda people.
 Working together, the Society, the Stoney Nakoda Nation and the Province of Alberta developed a plan to move forward and recreate this treasured Alberta Historic Site.

 At the Commemorative Church Service held at the McDougall Stoney Mission site on June 9, we made the official announcement that we were proceeding with the restoration of the Church and the enhanced Interpretive Walk.
 This announcement came after a special smudging ceremony led by Councillor Charles Powderface marking the fact that the McDougalls and the Stoneys have laid the groundwork together to move forward as friends and to continue on the path that our ancestors started in 1875.
 The ceremony took place in our new tipi, which was generously donated to the Society by Janet (Kay) Atkinson and her husband Bob Atkinson, and made for us by the Stoney Nakoda people.
 With over 75 people present at the service, the sense of cohesion and working together was very powerful.
 Brenda McQueen, President of the Society, expressed it well stating, “The flame has been rekindled, and with all of us working together that flame will flicker into life”.

 Please check our website and Facebook page regularly for updates.
-Our fundraising campaign to fund the Church restoration and the Interpretive Walk will be launched in the coming weeks.
+Our fundraising campaign to fund the restoration of the historical church building and the Interpretive Walk will be launched in the coming weeks.
 With your help, our collective history can continue to be told and the Church can once again stand tall as a reminder for all.